elmarx/miffy/README.md

 Currently, only a health-endpoint `/healthz` is available.

+## Headers

+Sometimes services need to know if they take part in shadow-testing and also which role they play.
+E.g. "candidates" could still run in some dry-run mode where they not execute any side effects etc.

+Miffy therefore always sends a header name `X-Shadow-Test-Role`:

+- `candidate` — the service is the candidate for the current request
+- `reference` — the service is the reference for the current request
+- `upstream` — there is no experiment configured for the current request/route, so the service is just used as upstream

+Apart from that, miffy does not touch/change/add/remove any headers.

 # Benchmarking

 To estimate the rough overhead added by miffy, there are [just](https://just.systems/) recipes to